Raymond James Boland

 Raymond James Boland (February 8, 1932 – February 27, 2014) was an Irish-born prelate of the Roman Catholic Church.
-He served as the second bishop of the Diocese of Birmingham in Alabama from 1988 to 1993 and the fifth Bishop of the Diocese of Kansas City-Saint Joseph in Missouri from 1993 to 2005.
+He served as the second bishop of the Diocese of Birmingham in Alabama from 1988 to 1993 and the fifth bishop of the Diocese of Kansas City-Saint Joseph in Missouri from 1993 to 2005.

 Biography

 Early life

-Raymond Boland was born in Cork County, Ireland, on February 8, 1932.
+Raymond Boland was born in Monkstown, Cork County, Ireland, on February 8, 1932.
 He received his early education from the Christian Brothers in Cork.
-He trained at All Hallows College (Dublin) as a missionary priest, while also taking a degree at University College Dublin.
+He trained at All Hallows College in Dublin, Ireland, as a missionary priest, while also taking a degree at University College Dublin.

+Priesthood

-Boland was ordained to the priesthood by Bishop Denis J. Moynihan on June 16, 1957, for the Archdiocese of Washington.
-Boland was the pastor of Saint Hugh of Grenoble Parish in Greenbelt, Maryland, from 1970 to 1973.
+Boland was ordained to the priesthood at All Hallows College by Bishop Denis J. Moynihan on June 16, 1957, for the Archdiocese of Washington.
+He and his brother, J. Kevin Boland, were one of two brother pairs ordained at the same year.
+Kevin Boland later became bishop of Savannah.
+Raymond Boland served as pastor of Saint Hugh of Grenoble Parish in Greenbelt, Maryland, from 1970 to 1973.

-Bishop of Birmingham
+Bishop of Birmingham in Alabama

-Boland was appointed bishop of the Diocese of Birmingham on February 2, 1988, by Pope John Paul II.
-He was consecrated on March 25, 1988, by Archbishop Oscar Lipscomb.
+Boland was appointed bishop of Birmingham in Alabama on February 2, 1988, by Pope John Paul II.
+He was consecrated at the Cathedral of Saint Paul in Birmingham on March 25, 1988, by Archbishop Oscar Lipscomb.

 Bishop of Kansas City-Saint Joseph

-Boland was appointed bishop of the Diocese of Kansas City-Saint Joseph on June 22, 1993, by John Paul II.
+Boland was appointed bishop of Kansas City-Saint Joseph on June 22, 1993, by John Paul II.

 The Vatican accepted Boland's request for retirement as bishop of Kansas City-Saint Joseph on May 24, 2005.
 Boland died on February 27, 2014, in Cork, Ireland.
-One of his brothers, John Kevin Boland, was the Bishop of Savannah, Georgia.